dbosak01/common/README.md

 - Why isn't there a function in Base R to add/modify data frame labels?

 The answer to all of the above questions is that there should be.
-The purpose of the **common** package is encapsulate those types of functions, and provide them to R users in a lightweight package.
+The purpose of the **common** package is to encapsulate these types of functions, and provide them to R users in a lightweight package.
 These functions are particularly useful for package developers, who might want to add these capabilities to their package without creating dependencies on